nandac/letterloom/tests/test-invalid-closing/test.typ

 ///
 /// Synopsis:
 /// Test case that validates the letterloom function properly handles invalid
-/// closing parameters by testing various error conditions for the `closing` field.
+/// closing parameters by testing type validation and content validation
+/// for the `closing` field.
 ///
 /// Purpose:
 /// Ensures that the validation system correctly identifies and reports errors